Khadalicioso/Khadalicioso/README.md

 ## **<div align="center">Frontend Developer, Aspiring Backend Developer</div>**

-###### **<div align="center">I specialize in creating visually appealing and user-friendly interfaces that seamlessly blend aesthetics and functionality.
-Currently, I'm expanding my skills by delving into Backend development, aiming to create comprehensive web solutions from start to finish.
-Let's build something amazing together.</div>**
+###### **<div align="center">I'm a skilled frontend developer with a passion for crafting intuitive and visually appealing user interfaces.
+I'm also eager to expand my skill set into backend development, building the robust foundations that power exceptional web applications.</div>**

 <br/>